← Home

 • submit: POST that takes a signed transaction (or array of signed transactions, for saga flows) and self-submits.
 Per-tool naming varies — most tools use /execute, confidential transfer uses a single /submit with an op discriminator.

-• worker-bound: the only flow that isn't pure HTTP.
-Confidential-transfer proof generation runs in a browser Web Worker because the ElGamal + AES keys are derived from a wallet signature and never leave the process that derived them.
-An agent that wants to drive this without a browser has to embed the worker logic in its own runtime, becoming the key-holder.
+• worker-bound: the only proof step that is not exposed as plain HTTP or MCP.
+Confidential-transfer proof generation runs in a browser Web Worker because the ElGamal and AES keys are derived from a wallet signature and never leave the process that derived them.
+An agent can still read CT state over HTTP, and can build or submit CT transactions after it supplies the required proofs.

 What an agent can do today